 Structure and dynamics of amino acids, peptides and proteins.
 Enzyme mechanisms and kinetics.
 Function and mechanisms of coenzymes, survey of carbohydrates, lipids, biological membranes and nucleic acids.
 An introduction to the bioenergetics and mechanisms of metabolism.
-Prerequisite: CH 232.
+Prerequisite: CH 232 or CH 244.